LogWithJo/book-store/readme.md

 ## What I Learned

-* AI can be a powerful tool for development
+* Apis is not free ( I was thinking that all api is free for all )
-* The importance of Git and version control
+* The importance of Plan B
 * Basic project planning before coding
-* Patience during development
+* “Don’t cry over spilled milk.”

 > Getting 1 percent better every day counts for a lot in the long run.